-bai has established itself as one of the world’s leading real estate markets, offering investors, developers, and residents a highly attractive environment for property transactions.
+Dubai has established itself as one of the world’s leading real estate markets, offering investors, developers, and residents a highly attractive environment for property transactions.
 A significant part of this success is attributed to the robust regulatory framework that governs the market, ensuring transparency, security, and fairness for all stakeholders.
-This guide delves into the essential components of the Dubai real estate regulatory system, key institutions, and investor protections.
+This guide delves into the essential components of the Dubai real estate regulatory system, key institutions, and investor protections and it’s better to well understand these points before you buy a property in Dubai.

 1. Key Regulatory Bodies